jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 ### Energy Price as a Function of Smoothness

-Another way to think about the two dimensions of price (demand and energy consumption) is to think of these plans as offering a variable price per kWh of energy consumed, as a function of **how evenly** that energy consumption is spread throughout the billign period.
+Another way to think about the two dimensions of price (demand and energy consumption) is that the plans offer a **variable price per kWh** of energy consumed, as a function of **how evenly** that energy consumption is spread throughout the billign period.

 Returning to the air conditioning example: with 2 A/C units, my peak demand was 14.1 kW.
 The total daily energy usage -- 150.2 kWh -- was the equivalent of 10.7 hours of peak power.
 With 1 A/C, my peak demand was 9.7 kW.
 The total daily energy usage (155.9 kWh) was the equivalent of 16.1 hours at peak power.